-In 3 years at GHS he lost only one match.
-That loss came in the CIF championship game as a sophomore.
-His junior and senior years he was the undefeated CIF champion.
+In three years at GHS he lost only one match.
+That loss came in the CIF championship match as a sophomore.
+His junior and senior years he was the UNDEFEATED CIF champion.
 He starred at UCLA with tennis legend Arthur Ashe.
 UCLA won the national team championship in 1965.
 Reed placed second in the country in doubles.

 John Block- 1962- All-CIF in basketball.
 Record setting scorer at USC where he set 10 school records.
 He was team captain for the Trojans in 1966 and team MVP in 1965 and 1966.
-He was named to the All-America team in 1966 where he led the Pacific Coast Conference in scoring averaging 25.2 points per game.
-He scored 30 or more points nine times in his college career and still holds the USC single scoring record with 45 points.
+He was named to the All-America team in 1966.
+Block led the Pacific Coast Conference in scoring averaging 25.2 points per game.
+He scored 30 or more points nine times in his college career and held the USC single game scoring record with 45 points.
 Block also holds the USC record for most free throws made in a game when he made 21 out of 21 attempts in a 1966 game.
 He played in the NBA for 10 years and was an NBA All-Star in 1973.

 Chuck Arrobio- 1962-

 He was a first team All-America tackle at USC in 1965.
 The 6' 4" 250 pounder was team co-captain at USC with Heisman Trophy winner Mike Garrett.
 He played one season professionally for the Minnesota Vikings.